The Davis Center

 The Seed of The Tree of Sound Enhancement Therapy® incorporates body rhythms as the seed because our basal body rhythms are an inherent part of how our body functions.
 We cannot function without our heart beating, our breathing patterns, or our cellular patterns.
 When our body rhythms are 'in sync', our body functions better and our brain channels our rhythmicity better.
 We perform better!

-WHAT CAN BIOACOUSTICS™ DO FOR YOU?
+WHAT CAN BIOACOUSTICS DO FOR YOU?

-Through a personal voice spectral sample and analysis, the field of BioAcoustics™ can develop a protocol of wellness management, which uses the sound frequencies emitted by the human body.
+Through a personal voice spectral sample and analysis, the field of BioAcoustics can develop a protocol of wellness management, which uses the sound frequencies emitted by the human body.
 These sounds are the tools for the human body to reverse its own disease.
 The analysis provides a report that identifies a variety of possible health challenges from musculoskeletal to emotional by reviewing the body's irregular patterns.

 Each client is evaluated individually and each program is designed specifically for that person.
 Monitoring is done using a "best case scenario" approach as suggested by the National Institute of Health.
 Change is expected and monitored under the direction of the practitioner.
 Adjustments are made to the program based on a reassessment or until the desired results are achieved.
 The programs can be altered based on objective and subjective feedback from the client, evaluation, physician directives, laboratory findings and the relief and/or acceleration of symptoms.
 The initial time span involved can be as short as a few hours while monitoring can continue for as long as desired.

-HOW TO START BIOACOUSTICS™?
+HOW TO START BIOACOUSTICS?

-BioAcoustics™ requires two visits.
+BioAcoustics requires two visits.
 The Initial Evaluation consists of a general intake process and the taking of a voice spectral sample (voice print).
-It is important for the participant to inform the practitioner of any current medical conditions and any history of seizures.
+It is important for the participant to inform the practitioner of any current medical conditions and any history of seizures.(Once Ms. Davis has met the client, it may be possible to take the voiceprint over a landline phone on subsequent visits.)
 A follow-up appointment (within two weeks) is made to discuss the analysis of the voice spectral sample and to introduce the sound frequencies that will help the person make individual change.
 The individual is given a number of sounds to evaluate while reclining in a comfortable chair and connected to biofeedback equipment.
-The test sounds are generated by a patented unit called the SMADTM, (Self Management Auditory Device), a device developed by Sound Health Alternatives.
-The participant's responses are monitored by the BARA (BioAcoustics Research Associate, the credential necessary to administer BioAcoustics™), and the participant is asked to provide feedback regarding their physical and/or emotional reactions to determine the best frequencies.
+The test sounds are generated by a patented unit called the SMAD™, (Self Management Auditory Device), a device developed by Sound Health Alternatives.
+The participant's responses are monitored by the BARA (BioAcoustics Research Associate, the credential necessary to administer BioAcoustics), and the participant is asked to provide feedback regarding their physical and/or emotional reactions to determine the best frequencies.
 The participant's sounds are entered into a "Tone Box" and he/she takes the sounds home to be listened to through "Walkman type" headphones.
 The voice spectral analysis report can also be shared with the person's personal physician for review.
-A follow-up phone consultation is scheduled for two weeks later in order to monitor the effectiveness of the program.

 ARE THERE SIDE EFFECTS TO SOUND THERAPY?

-Within the process of using sound-based therapy, Ms. Davis describes the person's responses as though in a "Cycle of Sound®", reflecting the reception and expression of sound vibration of the body.
+Within the process of using sound-based therapy, Ms. Davis describes the person's responses as though in a "Cycle of Sound", reflecting the reception and expression of sound vibration of the body.
 This process is inherent in the connection between the voice, the ear, and the brain.
 As with any cyclical pattern, there will be high positive change and there will be low negative response.
 After any therapy, the body goes through these highs and lows until the cycles are minimally noticed-kind of like a wave going out through the water until it dissipates and isn't noticed any more.

 Because of this cycle, 'side effects' are a good thing, because they are demonstrating that a change is occurring.
 Sometimes the 'side effects' are extremely noticeable such as an autistic child beginning a response known as 'flapping' or having a return of a previously eliminated response such as 'spinning'.
 If a new response occurs, it shows that there is a need for the body to learn and work through that response.
 Sometimes the new response disappears on its own and other times, the client is referred to the appropriate supportive therapy such as occupational therapy.
 If a previously eliminated response returns, that often means that the child never had the chance to develop that skill or response fully during earlier development and the brain is saying that it needs to integrate this response to its fullest so that development can move beyond it.
 Again, if the response doesn't disappear on its own, then a referral to a supportive therapy is recommended.